-This policy is to formalize the procedures utilized by IUP personnel (IUP students, alumni, and all IUP employees including recognized volunteers) when creating and/or participating in an official Education Abroad activity.
+This policy is to formalizes the procedures used by IUP personnel (IUP students, alumni, and all IUP employees including recognized volunteers) when creating and/or participating in an official Education Abroad activity.
 This policy will allow IUP

 to govern and review its Education Abroad programs and practices to ensure their effectiveness and appropriateness.

-This policy will assist IUP personnel with the process of developing and proposing Education Abroad experiences and planning international educational activities.
+This policy assists IUP personnel with the process of developing and proposing Education Abroad experiences and planning international educational activities.
 As with any travel, a degree of risk is inevitable.
 This policy will implement safeguards

 to further mitigate the risk for participants, the university, IUP personnel, and host programs.